mcaceresb/stata-gtools/README.md

 - Memory management is terrible (see below).
 - It is only available in Unix
 - Unless requesting first, firstnm, last, lastnm, min, or max, I ignore types and do all operations in double precision.
+Future releases will be smarter handling data types and use user-specified types.
+(PS:
-I should try to use whatever the user-specified default is.
-(PS: Since Stata does not implement `long long` or unsigned ingeters, just long, even operations like `sum` need to be double).
+  Since Stata does not implement `long long` or unsigned ingeters, just long, even operations like `sum` may need to be float or double).
 - I sort the resulting data using using Stata.
 - The C implementation is very crude (e.g. no multithreading)
 - Unlike `fcollapse`, the user cannot add functions easily (it uses compiled C code).